MaddTheSane/PlayerPRO/README.md

 To install this on Unix derivatives like Linux, follow the instructions in **INSTALL**.
 Note that Unix support is lacking at the moment.

-To build the PlayerPRO application and library on OS X, either type `make` in Terminal or open the PPMacho project or the PlayerPRO Workspace.
+To build the PlayerPRO application and library on OS X, open the PPMacho project or the PlayerPRO Workspace.

-A Microsoft Visual C++ is available for those building on Windows.
+If you wish to build PlayerPROCore on Windows, you will have to use the same `Cmake` program as the Linux users.